Unvvanted/CyberSeruityProjects.github.io/index.md

 # Project 1: Wireshark: Capture Packets

 ## Description
- First I installed wireshark onto my ubantu linux.

- Secoundly I made sure to add a user to wireshark so I do not use it as a super user.
+ First I installed wireshark onto my ubantu linux OS.
+Then I made sure to add a user to wireshark so I do not use it as a super user.

  Thirdly I capuserd a packed on a network.